Skip to content

 • ⚠️ Run with parallel kubectl monitoring via a background Bash command (not a subagent — subagents can't run Bash).
 Monitor HelmRepository, HelmRelease, HelmChart, and pods every 15s to catch OCI pull errors, CrashLoopBackOff, or SourceNotReady early.

-Deep merge for customValues:
+Deep merge for values:

 • Test one-level deep merge (existing keys preserved)